 \section{Concatenation codes and resource requirements}

-There is a beautiful construction based on concatenated codes which can be used to reduce the effective error rate achieved by the computation even further.
-The idea is to recursively apply the scheme described above for simulating a circuit using an encoded circuit, constructing a hierarchy of quantum circuits Level=1 (the initial encoded circuit), Level=2,3 and so on.
-In the first stage of this construction, each qubit in the original circuit is encoded in a quantum code whose qubits are themselves encoded in a quantum code, whose own qubits are encoded yet again, and so on, as illustrated in Fig.\ref{fig-concatenation-code}.
-Hence, in order to improve error correction performance of qubits, we study the application of concatenation codes in UBQC as shown in Protocol.\ref{protocol3-concatenation}.
+Here, we propose to utilize a concatenated code that further reduces the qubit error rate in quantum computation.
+The idea of our concatenated code is to recursively execute the above encoding circuit to re-construct a multi-level quantum circuit.
+When the number of levels is 1, it represents the initial encoded circuit.
+In the construction, each qubit in the original circuit is encoded in a quantum code whose own qubits are encoded again, and so on, as illustrated in Fig.\ref{fig-concatenation-code}.
+Hence, in order to improve the error correction performance of qubits, we propose using concatenation codes in UBQC, as shown in Protocol.\ref{protocol3-concatenation}.

-we use two-level concatenated [[7,1,3]] codes to reduce error rate, and each [[7,1,3]] code encodes a single qubit using a block of 7 qubits.
-When examine one of the 7 qubits in this block with higher resolution, we first note that it is itself an encoded sub-block.
-With this method, the complexity of quantum error correction does not grow so sharply as we increase the error-correcting capacity of quantum code.
-Note that the [[7,1,3]] code can correct one error.
-If the probability of error per actual physical qubit at the lowest level of the code is $e_{0}$, and these errors are uncorrected, and the correction is fault-tolerant, then the probability of a correction failure in [[7,1,3]] code is of order $e_{0}^2$.
-If we concatenate the code to construct a new block, then an error occurs in the block only if two of the sub-blocks of size 7 fail, which occurs with a probability of order $e_{0}^4$.
+To illustrate our idea, let us consider two-level concatenated [[7,1,3]] codes to reduce the error rate, and each [[7,1,3]] code encodes a single qubit using a block of 7 qubits.
+When examining one of the 7 qubits in this block at a higher level, we note that it is an encoded sub-block.
+With this method, the growth of complexity in quantum error correction is not as sharp as the increase in the error-correcting capacity of quantum code.
+Note that the [[7,1,3]] code can correct one error, so a correction will fail if more than two errors occur in the block.
+If the probability of error per actual physical qubit at the lowest level is $e_{0}$, and the correction is fault-tolerant, then the probability of the correction failure in [[7,1,3]] code is of order $e_{0}^2$.
+If we concatenate the code to construct a new block, then an error will occur in the block if two of the sub-blocks of size 7 fail, which occurs with a probability of order $e_{0}^4$.

 Let the error probability of each block at level $i$ be denoted as $e_{i}$.
 At each level of the concatenated code, the block fails if there are errors in at least two contained sub-blocks.
-For the $i$-level concatenated code, the failure probability can be estimated according to Eq.\ref{eq-error-pro}.
+For the $i$-level concatenated code, the failure probability can be estimated according to Eq.\eqref{eq-error-pro}.